lonce/sonyGanFork/README.md

 ```
 # This is the config file for the 'best' nsynth run in the Sony Gan paper (as far as I can tell).
 {

-    "name": "myTestOut", #outputfolder in ouput_path for checkpoints, and generation. **THIS SHOULD BE CHANGED FOR EVERY RUN YOU DO!!**  (unless you want to start your run from the latest checkpoint here).
+	#name - of outputfolder in ouput_path for checkpoints, and generation. **THIS SHOULD BE CHANGED FOR EVERY RUN YOU DO!!**  (unless you want to start your run from the latest checkpoint here).
 This field should actually be provided by a flag - not stuck in a configuration file!
+    "name": "myTestOut",

     "comments": "fixed alpha_configuration",

-    "output_path": "output",  # Used for preprocessed data and checkpoints.
+    # output_path - used for preprocessed data and checkpoints.
 These files can be **BIG** - make sure you have space whereever you put it.
 On NUS machines, consider using /hpctmp/user_name/foo...
+    "output_path": "output",

     "loaderConfig": {
         "data_path": "/mydata/nsynth-train/audio", # Path to audio data. ('mydata' matches the mount point in the 'docker run' command above.)
         "att_dict_path": "/mydata/nsynth-train/examples.json", # Path to meta data file